Forest fires sweep northern Spain despite winter rain

 Spain is prone to wildfires in summer, especially in the more arid southern regions and along its Mediterranean coastline.
 But such incidents are unusual in winter, especially in rainier northern regions including Asturias.

-Fires were also reported in neighbouring Cantabria, also on Spain's northern coast, and close to the city of San Sebastian, in the Basque Country.
+Fires were also reported in neighboring Cantabria, also on Spain's northern coast, and close to the city of San Sebastian, in the Basque Country.

 Regional officials and police are investigating the cause of the fires, local media reported.